why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/hybrid_graphics.md

 On these hardware configurations, there is a software switch that picks the _integrated_ graphics processor for rendering most desktop applications, switching to the _dedicated_ GPU for more demanding tasks.
 The switch can be more or less fine-grained.
 Fine-grained switches, such as the ones used in _Kdenlive_ and _OBS Studio_, are able to use VAAPI and NVENC to offload specific processes to the dedicated GPU (i.e. those doing video encoding/decoding), while a coarse-grained switch would have to offload an entire program instead.

 Some hardware configurations have a multiplexer (_mux_), a hardware component that behaves like a switch, and can be configured from the machine's UEFI to select the main graphics processor.
 Multiplexers are preferred if your hardware has one, as it performs better since there is no render offloading involved.
-This matters especially for laptops using external monitors, as the HDMI and DisplayPort outputs are usually connected directly to the dedicated GPU.
+This matters especially for users without external monitors, as the HDMI and DisplayPort outputs are usually connected directly to the dedicated GPU.
 A muliplexer would thus offer these configurations the best performance.

 Update your system before proceeding to the next steps:
 ```